Leelu55/Articulus/DEVELOP.md

 ## Speech-To-Text and Text-To-Speech

 As an audiobased learning app Articulus supports voice commands as answers.
 During a lesson each displayed word is pronounced by the app using the <a href="https://github.com/ak1394/react-native-tts#speaking">React Native TTS library</a>.

 The speech-to-text functionality was implemented using the <a href="https://github.com/react-native-voice/voice">React Native Voice library</a>.

 The interaction of text-to-speech, speech-to-text and use input triggers and is being triggered by allowed state changes as determined by the state engine.

-In the [audioVoice.ts](./libs/audioVoice.ts) script listeners for both libraries are set up to be used when called for each Word.
+Listener methods for both libraries are configured inside [audioVoice.ts](./libs/audioVoice.ts).

 **automatic and manual mode**
 There are two modes to play a lesson: automatic and manual.
 Both modes allow spoken answers, but in automatic mode after spoken word the app listens for the vocal answer of the user.
 In manual mode to say the right article aloud, the microphone symbol has to be clicked.